The realization space of an unstable coalgebra: Moduli spaces of topological realizations

-The description of the realization space $\mc{M}_{\rm Top}(C)$ breaks it into a tower of moduli spaces of approximate realizations.
-The precise meaning of this will be explained in Subsection \ref{potential n-stages}.
-Moreover, this tower of moduli spaces is determined recursively by Andr\'{e}-Quillen cohomology spaces of $C$, i.e. spaces whose homotopy groups are Andr\'{e}-Quillen cohomology groups of $C$.
+The precise meaning of this approximation is given by the notion of a \emph{potential $n$-stage for $C$} which will be explained in Subsection \ref{potential n-stages}.
+This tower of moduli spaces is determined recursively by the Andr\'{e}-Quillen cohomology spaces of $C$, i.e.\! spaces whose homotopy groups are Andr\'{e}-Quillen cohomology groups of $C$.
+The main results about the homotopy types of these moduli spaces are obtained in Subsection \ref{main-results}.
+In Subsection \ref{marked-moduli}, we discuss some variations of these moduli spaces where the objects are also equipped with appropriate markings by isomorphisms.
 Finally, in Subsection \ref{obstruction-theories}, we discuss how these results readily yield obstruction theories for the existence and uniqueness of realizations in terms of the Andr\'{e}-Quillen cohomology of the unstable coalgebra.

 The arguments of this section are heavily based on the homotopy excision theorems of the previous sections.
 This means that we are going to make frequent use of homotopy pullbacks and pushouts.
-Since these constructions will be required to be functorial for the arguments, we assume from the start fixed functorial models for such constructions, that can be found using standard methods of homotopical algebra, and omit the details pertaining to this or related issues.
+Since these constructions will be required to be functorial for the arguments, we assume from the start fixed functorial models for such constructions, which can be made using standard methods of homotopical algebra, and omit the details pertaining to this or related issues.